 “Come hell or high water, I’m gonna ride or die with you.
 That’s how much your success means to me.”

-Emmanuel, a first generation college student and student affairs professional asserts to the students he works with.
+That’s what Emmanuel — a first-generation college student and current student affairs professional — asserts to the students he works with.

 “Those of us who were first-generation students must stand up and make our presence known.
 We should act as ambassadors, guides, and advocates for current first-generation students.
 We need to find ways to educate these students in the social aspects of college… In short, we need to write up the unwritten rules of college for them… We owe it to our students to take luck out of it – that is the power of higher education.”

-First-generation college (FGC) students often find it harder to graduate: student affairs professionals, administrators, and faculty have found that they seem more disconnected from college cultural norms than their peers.
-There are assumptions that a student has particular experiences under their belt or knowledge they might not necessarily have if they’re coming from a FG background.
+First-generation college (FGC) students often find it harder to graduate.
+Student affairs professionals, administrators, and faculty have found that they seem more disconnected from college cultural norms than their peers.
+There are assumptions that a student has particular experiences under their belt or knowledge they might not necessarily have if they’re coming from a first-generation background.